KonavsLu/Diamond-Price-Prediction/README.md

 # Diamond-Price-Prediction
 This classic dataset contains the prices and other attributes of almost 54,000 diamonds.
 There are 10 attributes included in the dataset including the target price.
+This project focuses on predicting diamond prices based on their physical attributes using various machine learning models.
+Throughout the process, data preprocessing, feature engineering, and outlier removal techniques were applied to improve model accuracy.
+Multiple models—including linear regression, support vector regression, random forest, XGBoost, and a neural network—were trained and compared.
+The final results highlight the performance of each model, showing that ensemble and deep learning methods can provide highly accurate price estimations.